 Getting around the ice problem is easy enough at home or a small local shop, where small batches of pureed grapes can mix into the creamy ice cream base.
-(FYI, this is the best temperature to serve ice cream if you’re scooping from home.)
 Going large-scale for a mass market, though, is when things get tricky.
 For instance, the Ben & Jerry’s founders used to make flavors like melon or cantaloupe, says Ben & Jerry’s PR representative Sean Greenwood.
 “But then, they were doing it on a two-gallon batch,” he tells Thrillist.
 “To try to do that on a massive scale is much more challenging.”

 We know what you’re thinking: Cherry Garcia is one of the most popular flavors ever from Ben & Jerry’s.
-(If you love the flavor, too, check out exactly why Ben & Jerry’s ice cream is particularly good.)
 Grapes and cherries are both about 81 percent water.
 Wouldn’t those ice-cold cherries pose the same problem?

 The short answer is yes.
 But the fact that people go crazy for cherry means it’s worth the effort.
 “Most people don’t even associate grape with ice cream,” Greenwood tells Thrillist.
 “People grew up on cherry and vanilla—so now, they love cherry-based ice cream.
 Grape has not broken through the creme-de-glace ceiling, if you will.”
 If big-name brands did make grape ice cream—even using grape flavor instead of the fruit itself, like in some sherbets—they probably wouldn’t sell enough pints to make it worthwhile.
-(Find out the real difference between ice cream, sherbet, sorbet, and gelato.)
+These are the other differences between ice cream, sherbet, sorbet, and gelato.